danorton/mw-ext-shorturlapi/README.md

-wm-ext-shorturlapi
+mw-ext-shorturlapi
 ==================

-Wrapper repo Wikimedia Extension ApiShortUrl - an API extension for the Wikimedia ShortUrl extension
+This is a repo wrapper for the MediaWiki ShortUrlApi extension.

 Documentation is at http://danorton.github.io/wikimedia/mediawiki/extensions/ShortUrlApi/dox/

-**This README is not part of the extension, but only the repo wrapper.**
+**The MediaWiki ShortUrlApi extension is entirely contained inside the ShortUrlApi folder.**